lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

   relational database.
 - `State` - Since data is always moving, some common computation you want to do with it needs to deal with state.
-For example: if you want to count how many events have some specific property, you need to store (therefore maintain some state) data about past events.
+For example: if you want to count how many events have some specific property, you need to store data about past events.

 Things get really interesting when you need to compute data on more than one topic at the same time (meaning you're combining both time and state).
 We will